microsoft/LightGBM/docs/Features.rst

 .. image:: ./_static/images/leaf-wise.png
    :align: center
    :alt: A diagram depicting leaf wise tree growth in which only the node with the highest loss change is split and not bother with the rest of the nodes in the same level.
-This results in an asymmetrical tree where subsequent splitting is happenning only on one side of the tree.
+This results in an asymmetrical tree where subsequent splitting is happening only on one side of the tree.

 Optimal Split for Categorical Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~